 - delusions (e.g. distorted beliefs about yourself and the world, unusual thoughts, etc.)

-- hallucinations (e.g. hearing voices, seeing things, feeling strange sensations, smelling something others can’t, experiencing unusual tastes, etc.)
+- hallucinations (e.g. hearing voices, seeing things, feeling sensations, smelling things and / or experiencing tastes that others can’t)

 - issues with sleep